Pavle, Serbian Patriarch: Yugoslav Wars

-On 13 December 1991, Pavle wrote a letter which circulated to all Orthodox churches urging for the protection of Croatian Serbs from "the Croatian neo-fascist regime - the successor of the Ustašas who massacred 700,000 Orthodox Serbs in World War II."
+On 13 December 1991, Patriarch Pavle wrote a letter which circulated to all Serbian Orthodox churches urging for the protection of Croatian Serbs from "the Croatian neo-fascist regime - the successor of the Ustašas who massacred 700,000 Orthodox Serbs in World War II."
 He openly referred to the Republic of Croatia as the "new Independent State of Croatia" and justified the war as "righteous".

-During the Bosnian War, Pavle supported the President of Republika Srpska, Radovan Karadžić, in his rejection of the Vance-Owen peace plan and supported Karadžić in his claims that there were no Serbian rape camps that kept Muslim women, but accused Bosnian Muslims and Croats of the same thing.
-A famous photograph from this time is that of Karadžić kissing Pavle's hand.
+During the Bosnian War, Patriarch Pavle supported the President of Republika Srpska, Radovan Karadžić, in his rejection of the Vance-Owen peace plan and supported Karadžić in his claims that there were no Serbian rape camps that kept Muslim women, but accused Bosnian Muslims and Croats of the same thing.
+A famous photograph from this time is that of Karadžić kissing Patriarch Pavle's hand.
 In May 1993, Pavle received a letter from Karadžić which thanked him for his "advice and support" in the Bosnian Serbs' "just battle".
-Karadžić regarded the Serbian Church as the "only spiritual force capable of uniting the Serb nation, regardless of borders."
-In 1994, Pavle claimed that Serbs were native to Bosnia and Herzegovina and that Bosniaks had only arrived there when the Ottomans invaded.
+Karadžić regarded the Serbian Orthodox Church as the "only spiritual force capable of uniting the Serb nation, regardless of borders."
+In 1994, Patriarch Pavle claimed that Serbs were native to Bosnia and Herzegovina and that Bosniaks had only arrived there when the Ottomans invaded.

 When a swift Croatian offensive in May 1995 put the Western Slavonia region back into Croatian control, he urgently called Slobodan Milošević, asking if he will defend Serbia's "brethren in need".
 On 31 July 1995, he traveled to the Krajina capital Knin with Ratko Mladić to assure the rebel Serbs of military and religious support.
 However, the Republic of Krajina ceased to exist just three months later, following Operation Storm which resulted in 200,000–250,000 Serbian refugees.

-Patriarch Pavle visits the Serbian Orthodox Gracanica monastery.

-In September 1997, Pavle signed a declaration to the UN Security Council which demanded suspension of the proceedings against Karadžić before the Hague tribunal.
-Pavle urged Belgrade not to give up Karadžić and Mladić, indicted for war crimes, to the ICTY.
+In September 1997, Patriarch Pavle signed a declaration to the UN Security Council which demanded suspension of the proceedings against Karadžić before the Hague tribunal.
+Patriarch Pavle urged Belgrade not to give up Karadžić and Mladić, indicted for war crimes, to the International Criminal Tribunal for the former Yugoslavia.
 He and other nationalist intellectuals also signed a declaration demanding their pardon.

-In 1998, Pavle was invited to Zagreb by Croatian Roman Catholic Archbishop Josip Bozanić for talks on peace where he was snubbed by several leading Croatian party members and Christian groups for his and the Orthodox Church's role with the rebel Serbs during the war.
+In 1998, Patriarch Pavle was invited to Zagreb by Croatian Roman Catholic Archbishop Josip Bozanić for talks on peace where he was snubbed by several leading Croatian party members and Christian groups for his and the Serbian Orthodox Church's role with the rebel Serbs during the war.

-After the launch of NATO deployment into Kosovo and Pristina in June 1999, Norwegian special force soldiers escorted Pavle from Pristina to the Patriarchal Monastery of Peć in the city of Peć.
-The escort mission was regarded to be possibly provocative so soon after the atrocities in the area in question and there were fears of a possible assassination of Pavle.
+After the launch of NATO deployment into Kosovo in June 1999, Norwegian special force soldiers escorted Patriarch Pavle from Pristina to the Patriarchate of Peć Monastery near Peja.
+The escort mission was regarded to be possibly provocative so soon after the atrocities in the area in question and there were fears of a possible assassination of Patriarch Pavle.
 The Patriarch and the Norwegian soldiers were attacked several times on their way.